zeta-chain/protocol-contracts/scripts/deploy/readme.md

 **GatewayZEVM**

-Deploy a wew implementation of the GatewayZEVM:
+Deploy a new implementation of the GatewayZEVM:

 ```
 forge script scripts/deploy/deterministic/DeployGatewayZEVMImplementation.s.sol \